SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 11 July 2024 - Enhancement - ChatOps - Notification summary [ID_40182]

-A new version (1.2.5) of [the DcpChatIntegrationHelper NuGet](https://www.nuget.org/packages/Skyline.DataMiner.DcpChatIntegrationHelper) has been released, which allows you to add a summary to your Chat Integration notifications in case the notification is an adaptive card.
+A new version (1.2.5) of [the DcpChatIntegrationHelper NuGet](https://www.nuget.org/packages/Skyline.DataMiner.DcpChatIntegrationHelper) has been released, which allows you to add a summary to Chat Integration notifications using Adaptive Cards.
 This summary will be used for the actual activity notification, so you can easily read what is going on from the summary without opening the notification itself.
 The summary will also be used for the immersive reader functionality in Microsoft Teams.

-If the summary is not explicitly defined, the behavior will stay the same as before where "Card" is shown by default.
+If the summary is not explicitly defined, the behavior will stay the same, and "Card" will be shown by default.

 #### 11 July 2024 - Enhancement - Improved handling of timed out Remote Access and Live Sharing requests [ID_40173]